bailijiang/Note/English/Oral/Studio_Classroom_2016.md

 The flag is flapping in the air.
 After a few flaps of its wings, the bird flew far away.

-* whether... or..., (still)
-Whether the weather is hot or cold, we will still go out.
-Whether or not you come with me, I'll still go on my trip.
-Whether we leave tomorrow or the next day, you still need to pack.

 * to go through life
 Some people go through life just worrying about everything.
 I want to go through life with my lover.